TehMuffinMoo/ibPS/README.md

 Get-B1DNSUsage -Address "10.10.50.222" -Space "Global"
   A useful command to return any records associated with a particular IP.

+Get-B1DFP -Name "My DFP" -Strict
+  Query a list of DNS Forwarding Proxies and its resolver configuration

 Get-B1HealthCheck -ApplicationHealth
   Retrieves health for on-prem hosts